 i. sell, mortgage, lease, transfer, or otherwise dispose of its property by any lawful means;

-j. elect its officers, Congregation Council, boards, and committees, and require them to carry out their duties in accordance with the constitution, bylaws, and continuing resolutions; and
+j. elect its Congregation Counciland committees, and require them to carry out their duties in accordance with the constitution, bylaws, and continuing resolutions; and

 k. terminate its relationship with the Evangelical Lutheran Church in America as provided in Chapter 6.

 *C5.04.
-This congregation or the Congregation Council shall choose elect from among its the voting members of the congregation laypersons to serve as voting members of the Synod Assembly as well as persons to represent it at meetings of any conference, cluster, coalition, or other area subdivision of which it is a member.
-The number of persons to be elected by the congregation and other qualifications shall be as prescribed in guidelines established by the Metropolitan Washington, D.C.
+This congregation or the Congregation Council shall elect from among the voting members of the congregation laypersons to serve as voting members of the Synod Assembly as well as persons to represent it at meetings of any conference, cluster, coalition, or other area subdivision of which it is a member.
+The number of persons to be elected and other qualifications shall be as prescribed in guidelines established by the Metropolitan Washington, D.C.
 Synod of the Evangelical Lutheran Church in America.

 C5.04.01.
 Expenses incurred by such delegates in connection with their attendance shall be paid by the congregation.